TACC/Lmod/docs/source/010_user.rst

 package (e.g.  gcc, fftw3).

 #.
 Lmod records the fullName and the userName in the collection.
 #.
-If the userName is the same as the fullName then load fullName
+If the userName is the same as the fullName then it loads fullName
    independent of the default.
-#. if the userName is not the same as the fullName then load the
+#. if the userName is not the same as the fullName then it loads the
    default.
 #.
 Unless LMOD_PIN_VERSION=yes then the fullName is always loaded.